 Grantees must create or use existing reporting mechanisms to provide information on students' progress, in the aggregate, on the key program indicators, as described in this notice and required under the Government Performance and Results Act, as well as on any unique project-level measures proposed in the application.
 Grantees that are educational agencies or institutions are subject to applicable Federal, State, and local privacy provisions, including the Family Educational Rights and Privacy Act—a law that generally prohibits the non-consensual disclosure of personally identifiable information in a student's education record.
 All grantees must comply with applicable Federal, State, and local privacy provisions.
 The aggregate-level information should be easily accessible by the public, such as posted on the grantee's or a partner's Web site.
-Applicants must describe in their application the planned method for reporting.
+Applicants must describe in Start Printed Page 13044their application the planned method for reporting.

 Applicants must commit to reporting information to the public by signing a Program-Specific Assurance.
 Applicants that do not submit a Program-Specific Assurance signed by the applicant's Authorized Representative are ineligible for the competition.